sidharthvnair02/Mern-Project/README.md

 **•	Mahir Mehta**

 # Acknowledgement
-We would like to thank our Prof. Gopal Sonuna, Prof. Swapnil Pawar & Prof. Vaibhav Vasani for the constant guidance and support throughout the coursework.
+We would like to thank our Prof. Gopal Sonune, Prof. Swapnil Pawar & Prof. Vaibhav Vasani for the constant guidance and support throughout the coursework.